 Cross Promotion Marketing Adds Value, Saves Money

 According to a 2018 survey by research company Gartner, companies polled spent an average of 10.8% of their budget (7.3% of annual revenue) on marketing.
 While this ranges heavily on industry and scale of business, small business marketing budgets tend to run thin.
 Cross promotion can help squeeze every single penny to work like a dollar.

-By leveraging a cross promotion marketing strategy, you can tap into your partner’s customer base, gain leads faster (and at less cost) than through traditional networking or advertising efforts.
+By leveraging a cross-promotion type of marketing strategy, you can tap into your partner’s customer base, gain leads faster (and at less cost) than through traditional networking or advertising efforts.
 You can also share costs with partners.
 This method is a lot less expensive than spending your marketing dollars on “solo” billboard advertisements or digital ads, and potentially more effective as well.

 So what are some small- and medium-sized businesses that have executed cross promotion marketing?

 Cross Promotion Marketing Examples

 Here are just a few examples of what small or medium businesses like yours can do with a cross promotion marketing strategy.

 Real Estate and Loan Officers

 Nearly all real estate transactions will have a real estate agent and mortgage loan officer involved in some fashion.
 If you are in either of these positions, your job is based mostly on referrals.
 If you can partner with someone on the other end of the bargain, you save an incredible amount of money in marketing dollars and increase your reach to your local community.
 If you 2 decide to run Facebook ads, you can split the cost while filling your sales funnel.

 Financial Planner and Insurance Agent